 The SEP principle: The Somebody Else’s Problem principle is a great one to have working for you when you are traveling.
 If for example, the hotel you are supposed to stay in on Friday, washes into the ocean on Thursday, if you are on a tour, it’s somebody else’s problem.
 A high quality tour operator will pay big bucks for someone to get to the location ahead of your group, stay up all night making last minute reservations at an even nicer hotel, rearranging transportation and meals and making sure that the travelers never even know there was a glitch.

 Cost: The cost of an organized tour can be either an advantage or disadvantage.
-Rental cars are very expensive in Costa Rica (4WD is recommended by almost everyone and costs upwards of US$100 a day), guides are not cheap (US$30 -130 a day), and you might have to rent a boat or charter a plane to get some places on your own (US$60 – US$500 depending on the destination).
-So, if you are traveling alone or as a couple, it might end up being cheaper to join a group and spread the cost.
-However, if you are willing to ride local buses, fly on scheduled domestic flights, walk, ride a horse, ride a bike, or if you are traveling with four or more people, then a tour will almost certainly be much more expensive.
-My wife and I spent US$4,500, including airfare, for the two of us to travel three months in Costa Rica.
-Most eight to ten day tours cost that much if not more for two people.
+Rental cars are very expensive in Costa Rica (4WD is recommended by almost everyone and costs upwards of US$80 a day), guides are not cheap (US$75 – 200 a day), and you might have to rent a boat or charter a plane to get some places on your own (US$60 – US$750 depending on the destination).
+Generally the larger the group the more the costs are spread around and the cheaper the price per person.

 Disadvantages of group tours

 Organization and efficiency: Calling organization and efficiency a disadvantage may sound like a mistake until you consider the limitations listed below that these features place on travel